 Description: In this session, author and CIGI Senior Fellow, Paul Blustein, will be discussing his timely book Schism: China, America and the Fracturing of the Global Trading System.
 The book recounts how China opened its markets and underwent far-reaching reforms that fuelled economic take-off, but then adopted policies that unfairly disadvantaged foreign competitors and circumvented WTO rules.
 Central to the discussion will be the catastrophic turn of events in 2018 that erupted a trade war between China and the US which has brought the trading system to a breaking point.

-Featuring: Paul Blustein, CIGI Senior Fellow
+Speaker: Paul Blustein, CIGI Senior Fellow

 Mainstreaming Gender in Trade Agreements: A Whole Agreement Approach